Overview Of Leg Pain Or Sciatica

 - Grasp (with interlocking fingers of both hands) the back of your thigh (above the knee joint)

-- Gently pull the non-painful thigh and leg towards your chest and hold the position for 5-20 seconds followed with a 30-seconds rest
+- Gently pull the non-painful thigh and leg towards your chest and hold the position for 5-20 seconds followed by a 30-seconds rest

 - Repeat 3-5 times and then rest